How it works

 If you’re asking people to compare several creatives in a sequential survey, fatigue can quickly set in.
 Don’t try to test more than five or six ideas in a single survey—ideally, you should aim for just two or three.

 Remember: the type of creative you’re testing will affect your respondents’ reactions.
 They could find multiple video ads overwhelming, while showing them two static ads would be much less stressful.
-And regardless of asset type, keep an eye on how busy the visuals are—even a static ad can be overwhelming if it has lots of visual elements or colors.
+And regardless of asset type, keep an eye on how busy the visuals are—even a static ad can be overwhelming if it has lots of visual elements or colors, so keep in mind what is impactful for different types of creatives.

 You should also limit the number of questions you ask respondents in creative testing so they don’t lose focus.